-Use Form 1098, Mortgage Interest Statement, to report mortgage interest (including points, defined beginning on page 2) of \$600 or more received by you during the year in the course of your trade or business from an individual, including a sole proprietor.
-Report only interest on a mortgage defined on this page.
+Use Form 1098, Mortgage Interest Statement, to report mortgage interest (including points, defined later) of \$600 or more received by you during the year in the course of your trade or business from an individual, including a sole proprietor.
+Report only interest on a mortgage, defined later.